UHDbits/M73-Tiny-OpenCore/Resources/Documentation/BIOSSettings.md

 # **BIOS Settings**

-**Note: If a specific setting is not listed here, you should be able to freely modify it.
-If you do have issues, try resetting your BIOS to the default settings and only modify the settings listed here.**
+**Note: If a specific setting is not listed here, you should be able to modify it freely.
+If you have issues, try resetting your BIOS to the default settings and only modify the settings listed here.**

 ## **Change:**
 - Devices -> ATA Drive Setup -> Configure SATA as [AHCI]